TCJulian/Data-Analyst-Nanodegree/Machine-Learning-Project/final_report.md

  (0, 'deferral_payments')]
  ~~~

-Trial and error was sued to find the right amount of features to be used in the algorithm.
+Trial and error was used to find the right amount of features for the classifcation algorithm.
 I ultimately decided on using the top five.
 Because `from_this_person_to_poi_ratio` was included in this top five, it was incorporated as a feature in the final algorithm

 ### Performance of New Features